 I am grateful to the right hon.
 Gentleman for that response, but I want to push him a bit further.
 Underlying attitudes—sometimes misogynistic or deeply sexist attitudes—are frequently behind sexual harassment.
 What plans does the Commission have to implement training or awareness raising that targets people who are unlikely to take it up if they are not required to do so?

 The hon.
 Lady makes a valid point.
 She may be aware that training is being made available to staff, and I understand that a trial will be made available for Members.
-Although the Commission and I are not in a position to require Members of Parliament to attend those sessions, I think it is essential that they do.
+Although the Commission and I are not in a position to require Members of Parliament to attend those sessions, I think it is essential that they do so.